avollmerhaus/Anlasser/README.md

 FIXME: Write some actual command examples and stuff here

 ### How to run tests
-Run pytest using `poetry run pytest`.
+First, instruct `poetry` to install the optional test group deps: `poetry install --with test` Run pytest using `poetry run pytest`.
 That should look for all functions beginning with `test_` inside of all files that
 start with `test_` inside the `tests` folder.